(Belfast, Dublin, Cork, Killarney, Ballyvaughan)

 Belfast has wonderful dining and entertainment options in the city centre.
 The two most celebrated chefs in the city are Michael Deane and Paul Rankin.
 Both chefs have a score of restaurants in the city centre called Deane's and Cayenne respectively.
 There is also Deane's Deli for a lighter more bistro style ambience.
 We highly recommend visiting the Crown Bar Saloon and marveling the opulent Victorian Décor of Irelands most beautifully crafted bar.

 Enjoy an afternoon exploring the main mythological sites west of Dublin city.
 County Meath is a historical wonderland which has many attractions dating from ancient to medieval times.
-The Hill of Tara stands in the centre of this facinating county with commanding vies in all directions this was the seat of the ancient Kings of Ireland.
+The Hill of Tara stands in the centre of this facinating county with commanding views in all directions and which was the seat of the ancient Kings of Ireland.
 Little remains but the outline of their kingdom, a church and a small cafe.
 Trim Castle to the west however is almost perfectly intact and one of Irelands most interesting castles.
-Used for many film sets including Braveheart the castle sits proudly on the banks of the Boyne and has many ruins in the area that make an interesting walk.
-“In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site”.
+Used for many movie sets including Braveheart, the castle sits proudly on the banks of the Boyne and has many ruins in the area that make for an interesting walk.

 The coastline of Dublin City from North to South is as fascinating as the city centre itself.
 Enjoy exploring with your chauffeured driven vehicle.
 Beginning in Malahide you'll get to visit one of Ireland's most beautiful castles located on lush gardens.
 From Malahide visit Howth Island, a rugged outcrop and the most easterly part of the country.
 On the south side of the city the scenery takes on a more Mediterranean feel with James Joyce's Tower in Sandymount.
 The two villages of Dalkey and Killiney nestled overlooking the sea are Ireland most opulent and the homes of the stars.
 The view across Killiney Bay to the Wicklow Mountains is among the most beautiful in Ireland.
 At the end of the tour you will be brought back to your hotel.
 In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site.